hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 As a point of personal privilege, I want to include a few other titles on a more subjective basis.

 - Sybren R. DeGroot and Peter Mazur, 1984:  *Non-Equilibrium Thermodynamics*.
 Dover.
 (Original edition published by North-Holland, 1962.)
     - A foundational monograph on the thermodynamics of irreversible processes.
 Many authors in the nonequilbrium statistical physics literature cite DeGroot & Mazur as a source for hydrodynamics.
+DeGroot (1916-1994) was a Danish theorist, and Mazur (1922-2001) was of Austrian extraction; both worked in the Netherlands.
 - Uriel Frisch, 1995:  *Turbulence:  The Legacy of A. N. Kolmogorov*.
 Cambridge University Press.
     - Several physicists have written books on turbulence, and if your interests turn in this direction, you will get to know them.
 However if not, you should still consider acquiring some literacy in the field by reading this exposition, which gives particular attention to Kolmogorov's 1941 scaling theory, "one of the very few exact and nontrivial results in the field".
 Indeed I would argue that Kolmogorov's reasoning in his work on turbulence is that of a physicist, rather than of a mathematician.
 - Peter Hertel, 2012:  *Continuum Physics*.
 Graduate Texts in Physics.
 Springer.
     - This compact book includes continuum mechanics and thermodynamics, but ranges well beyond these to discuss other topics in continuum physics, including electromagnetic, thermoelectric and optical phenomena, including photonics.
 Unfortunately the book lacks both problems and an index.
+Hertel (1938-2017) was a German theoretical physicist.
 - Roman Jackiw, 2002:  *Lectures on Fluid Dynamics: A Particle Theorist's View of Supersymmetric, Non-Abelian, Noncommutative Fluid Mechanics and d-Branes*.
 Springer.
     - Presents a new formulation of hydrodynamics, "an ancient field theory, but which can be enhanced by the ideas that we gleaned from particle physics."
 - Robert Bruce Lindsay, 1960:  *Mechanical Radiation*.
 The International Series in Pure and Applied Physics.
 McGraw-Hill.  \[Out of print\]
     - Focuses on wave phenomena in various classical media:  strings, membranes, rods, plates, elastic media, incompressible fluids, sound in fluids, and applictions in acoustics and geophysics, oceanography, and meteorology.
 The final chapter delves into a range of special topics such as statistical physics, electron "hydrodynamics" in superconductivity, and liquid helium.
+Lindsay (1900-1985) was an American theorist particularly active in acoustics.
 - Hans J. Lugt, 1983:  *Vortex Flow in Nature and Technology*.
 Wiley-Interscience.
 (Original German edition, 1979.
 English edition reprinted by Krieger, 1995.) \[Out of print\]
     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.
+Lugt is a German physicist who worked at the U.S. Navy's David Taylor Model Basin.

 Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention two other Nobel laureates in physics: